-A coffee isn’t very expensive and is a ubiquitous part of most people’s daily routine.
-But if you are taking your coffee away from Starbucks or other cafes in Singapore, it’s going to set you back an average of $5 to $6 every day.
-If you purchase 1 cup of coffee at $5 every day, the monthly cost of coffee would add up to $150!
+A cup of coffee isn’t very expensive and is a ubiquitous part of most people’s daily routine.
+But if you are taking your coffee away from Starbucks or other cafes in Singapore, it’s going to set you back an average of S$5 to S$6 every day.
+If you purchase 1 cup of coffee at S$5 every day, the monthly cost of coffee would add up to S$150!
 That is 230% to 377% more than the monthly premiums of a term insurance plan.

-Despite the occasional discount or promotion codes on apps such as Grab or Comfortdelgro, no amount of promotion codes and discounts on taxis can help keep costs down in the long run.
-By taking taxis on a daily basis, you may end up spending far more than a term life insurance plan.
+Despite the occasional discount or promotion codes, no amount of savings or offers on taxis can help keep costs down in the long run.
+By taking taxis daily, you may end up spending far more than a term life insurance plan.

 A plate of Nasi Padang or Hokkien Mee for lunch at the local food centre won’t cost you a fortune – but eating out every day is going to prove expensive.
-Assuming every meal cost an average of $4, having meals at hawker centres every week day would cost you nearly 6 to 10 times more than the monthly premium of a term insurance plan!
+Assuming every meal cost an average of S$4, having meals at hawker centres every weekday would cost you nearly 6 to 10 times more than the monthly premium of a term insurance plan!

 There are easy and practical ways to bring this cost down.
 Start by doing an energy audit in your house.
 Are you leaving unused electronics plugged in and turned on?
 Do you use energy efficient LED bulbs?
 Can you swap out the air-con for a fan?
-By doing all of this, you’re going to enjoy more savings, while also contributing to a greener and cleaner planet.
+What kind of electricity meter do you have installed – a cumulative meter (most common) or an advanced meter (allows for better efficiency in energy use)?

 If you’re not using your television screen to consume content – then opt to cut your cable cord or go in for a more affordable on-demand subscription package instead.
 With the money saved, you can portion some of these to a suitable term life insurance policy!

-These insurance products are underwritten by Manulife (Singapore) Pte.
+ManuProtect Term (II) is underwritten by Manulife (Singapore) Pte.
 Ltd. (Reg.
 No. 198002116D).
 This advertisement has not been reviewed by the Monetary Authority of Singapore.
 Buying a life insurance policy is a long-term commitment.
 This policy has no cash value.
 Buying health insurance products that are unsuitable for you may affect your ability to finance your future healthcare needs.
-This advertisement is for your information only and does not consider your specific investment objectives, financial situation or needs.
+This article is for your information only and does not consider your specific investment objectives, financial situation or needs.
 It is not a contract of insurance and is not intended as an offer or recommendation to purchase the plan.
 You can find the full terms and conditions, details, and exclusions for the mentioned insurance product(s) in the policy contract.